Secure Email for SMEs: What You Need to Know (Ultimate Guide)

 Secure Email for SMEs: What You Need To Know

-Email has been around for over 50 years, and we are yet to see a decline in usage, especially in business.
-Email traffic is rising, expected to reach 347.3 billion messages per day by 2023.
+Email has been an integral part of our lives for over 50 years, especially in business communication.
+Email traffic continues to grow, projected to reach 347.3 billion messages daily.

 What Are The Main Cyber Risks?